Lemmas: Generation, Selection, Application: Background and Related Work

-Lack of lemmas was identified early as a weakness of CM-CT, so there have been various proposed remedies~\cite{eder:cs:1989,astrachan:stickel:caching:1992,stickel:upsidedown:1994,schumann:delta:1994,letz:cut:1994,fuchs:lemmas:ijcai:1999,leancop,etableau}.
+The lack of lemmas was identified early as a weakness of CM-CT \cite{eder:cs:1989}, so there have been various proposed remedies~\cite{eder:cs:1989,astrachan:stickel:caching:1992,stickel:upsidedown:1994,schumann:delta:1994,letz:cut:1994,fuchs:lemmas:ijcai:1999,leancop,etableau}.
 Despite some insight and success, this did not yet elevate CM-CT to the level of the best RS systems.
 Nevertheless, the expectation remains that CM-CT provers would benefit from supplying lemmas as additional input.
-Hence, we included two CM-CT systems in our experiments, \leanCoP and \CMProver\cite{cw:mathlib:97,cw:pie:2016,cw:pie:2020}.
+Hence, we included two CM-CT systems in our experiments, \leanCoP and \CMProver\cite{cw:mathlib:97,cw:pie:2016,cw:pie:2020} and show that the expectation is greatly confirmed.
 Two other systems considered here, \SGCD and \CCS~\cite{cw:ccs}, can be viewed as CM-CT systems extended to support specific forms of lemma generation and application.

 Lemmas can be maintained within the prover as an inherent part of the method, as in saturation.
 They may also be created and applied by different systems, or different instances of the same system~\cite{discount,vampire-coop}.
 Larry Wos calls this \name{lemma adjunction}~\cite{wos:lemma:inclusion:adjunction}.
 Lemmas created by one system are passed to a second system in two principal ways.
 First, they can be passed as \emph{additional axioms}, in the hope that the second system finds a shorter proof in the wider but shallower search space.
 Second, external lemmas can be used to \emph{replace search}.
 The second system then starts with the given lemmas as if they were the cached result of its previous computation.
 Moreover, the provided lemmas can be restricted in advance by heuristic methods, such as by a machine-learned model. \SGCD supports this \name{replacing} lemma incorporation.
 The basic distinction between augmenting and replacing search with lemmas was already observed by Owen L. Astrachan and Mark E. Stickel \cite{astrachan:stickel:caching:1992} in the context of improving CM-CT provers.